 There is an organization within Social Security called the Quality Review Board, also known internally as the Disability Quality Branch (DQB).
-In theory, the DQB just randomly samples determinations from DDS decisions to ensure that Social Security’s disability rules and regulations are being implemented and interpreted properly by the various state DDS agencies – a quality control function.
+The DQB samples initial and reconsideration determinations from state DDS agencies to ensure that Social Security’s disability rules and regulations are being interpreted and implemented properly by the various state DDS agencies – a quality control function.